Beating the odds

 The Safer Drivers Course helps learner drivers identify risks on the roads.
 Speed management, hazard awareness and safe following distances are some of the strategies in the course’s theoretical and practical sessions, which earn learner drivers 20 hours of log-book credit.

-Licence conditions has details of some of the restrictions that apply to learner and P-plate drivers.
+Licence conditions expalins the Graduated Licensing Scheme process, as well as some of the restrictions that apply to learner and P-plate drivers.

 Our P1/P2 vehicle search lets provisional drivers find the types of cars that they are allowed to drive.